* attached to more than one section

-Bernard Montoneri is the co-founder of the IAFOR Journal of Education.
-He earned his PhD (African, Arab, and Asian Words; History, Languages, Literature) and his BA in Chinese from the University of Provence, Aix-Marseille I, France.
-He taught Literature (European, Children, American, and British) and languages (French, English, and Italian) at Providence University for 16 years.
-He is currently an Associate Professor at Tamkang University, French Department, Taiwan.
-Bernard has around 40 publications, including journal papers (including SSCI, SCI, and THCI), conference papers, and books and has obtained many teaching and research projects.
-His research interests include French literature, children literature, English writing, automated scoring systems, teaching and learning evaluation, data envelopment analysis, networking, and teaching methods.
-He is a reviewer for top academic journals such as Review of Educational Research (ranked #1 in Education), American Educational Research Journal, Teaching and Teacher Education, and European journal of Operational Research.
+Bernard Montoneri earned his PhD (African, Arab, and Asian Words; History, Languages, Literature) and his BA in Chinese from the University of Provence, Aix-Marseille I, France.
+He has taught Literature (European, French, Children, American, and British) and languages (French, English, and Italian) for two decades.
+He has studied eight languages, including Sanskrit, and has obtained eight university diplomas.
+He is, as of August 1, 2017, an Associate Professor in the Department of European Languages and Cultures, at National Chengchi University, Taipei, Taiwan.
+He has around 50 publications, including journal papers, conferences papers, and books.
+He is the co-founder and editor-in-chief of the IAFOR Journal of Education until December 31, 2017.
+Bernard edited 12 issues of the journal.
+His research interests include French literature, children's literature, translation studies, French and English writing, automated scoring systems, teaching and learning evaluation, data envelopment analysis, networking, and teaching methods.
+He is a reviewer for top academic journals and has obtained more than 20 teaching and research grants.

 Haruko Satoh is Specially Appointed Professor at the Graduate School of Engineering Science in charge of CAREN (Osaka University Centre for the Advancement of Research and Education Exchange Networks in Asia) and also lecturer at the Osaka School of International Public Policy (OSIPP), where she runs MEXT Reinventing Japan project on “Peace and Human Security in Asia (PAHSA)” with six Southeast Asian and four Japanese universities.
 She is also the President of the The Asian Political and International Studies Association (APISA).